 “These are the times that try men’s souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now, deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives every thing its value.
 Heaven knows how to put a proper price upon its goods; and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated.” – Thomas Paine, The American Crisis, December 23, 1776

-It was these words and others from that pamphlet which helped to breath new life into the tired hearts of the Colonials as they began to fight for freedom that first winter of the Revolution.
-As a matter of fact, it was these very words that Washington had read to the troops before they began their crossing of the Delaware to take Trenton.
-And I am sure that Washington was hoping they were still considering those words as he now made his plea personally to each regiment on that December 31st to stay with him for just six more weeks – knowing that it might not just mean the end of the year, but the end of the pursuit of a nation’s freedom if they would not.
+It was these words and others from that pamphlet which helped breath new life into the tired hearts of the Colonials as they began to fight for freedom that first winter of the Revolution.
+As a matter of fact, it was these very words which Washington had read to the troops before they began their crossing of the Delaware to take Trenton.
+And I am sure he was hoping they were still considering those words as he now made his plea personally to each regiment on that December 31st to stay with him for just six more weeks — knowing it might not just mean the end of the year, but the end of the pursuit of a nation’s freedom if they would not.
 History records that when the call for volunteers came in one division, not one man stepped forward.
 So, Washington “wheeled his horse about, rode in front of the regiment,” and spoke to them again.
 Long afterward, a sergeant still remembered his words:

 “My brave fellows,” Washington began, “you have done all I asked you to do, and more than could be reasonably expected; but your country is at stake, your wives, your houses, and all that you hold dear.
 You have worn yourselves out with the fatigues and hardships, but we do not know how to spare you.
 If you will consent to stay one month longer; you will render that service to the cause of liberty, and to your country, which you probably can never do under any other circumstances.”

-By now you’re probably thinking that this is a great history lesson… but it’s more than that.
-I bring you back to the perspective of this blog – it’s “The View from Bedford Falls” after all.
+By now you’re probably thinking this is a great history lesson… but it’s more than that.
+I bring you back to the perspective of this blog — it’s “The View from Bedford Falls” after all.
 In the movie “It’s a Wonderful Life”, George Bailey comes bit by bit to one of these moments.
-He can either “go home or keep going”.
-Every one of us will come to both big and small moments like this in our life – times when we have choices to make.
+He can either go home or keep going.
+Every one of us will come to both big and small moments like this in our life — times when we have choices to make.
 Most times we’ll probably make the right choice, can taste the victory, and walk away with a feeling of satisfaction in our chests.
 And then there will be sometimes we may make the wrong choice, and it will seem as though we’ve lost not just a revolution, but our freedom as well.

 “No temptation has seized you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can stand up under it.” (the Apostle Paul, 1 Corinthians 10:13)

-George Washington had encouraged his men by saying, “you have done all I asked you to do, and more than could be reasonably expected…” Can this be said of me?
+George Washington had encouraged his men by saying, “You have done all I asked you to do, and more than could be reasonably expected…” Can this be said of me?
 I can say that in my weakest of moments, I have not… and in the moments when I’ve been tired and battle worn and have given in, I did not.
-And then standing on the other side of defeat – worn out, tired, wanting to just give up and let someone else fight the battle – I have a choice to make.
+And then standing on the other side of defeat — worn out, tired, wanting to just give up and let someone else fight the battle — I have a choice to make.
 Do I go home or keep going?
 With Washington’s men they had him as their example.
-He was giving up just as much as they were – he’d left his family and farm behind as well and stepped into a position that he did not ask for, but now had to bear the burden of.
+He was giving up just as much as they were… he’d left his family and farm behind as well and stepped into a position that he did not ask for, but now had to bear the burden of.
 And even though they were ill-equipped, Washington believed in them.
 He knew that if they themselves could just believe, then they could win the battle, the war, and the freedom.
 We have an example like this, too.
 Jesus.

 “Who has believed our message and to whom has the arm of the LORD been revealed?
 He grew up before him like a tender shoot, and like a root out of dry ground.
 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.
 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on him the iniquity of us all.
 He was oppressed and afflicted, yet he did not open his mouth; he was led like a lamb to the slaughter, and as a sheep before her shearers is silent, so he did not open his mouth… Yet it was the LORD’s will to crush him and cause him to suffer, and though the LORD makes his life a guilt offering, he will see his offspring and prolong his days, and the will of the LORD will prosper in his hand.
 After the suffering of his soul, he will see the light of life and be satisfied; by his knowledge my righteous servant will justify many, and he will bear their iniquities.”
 (Isaiah 53:1-7, 10-11)

 Jesus went to that cross knowing that I would fail Him.
-He knew that there would be moments of defeat in my life, but He suffered that humiliating “defeat” in His so that I could have the hope of victory.
-We all will have our “3 days in hell” – that period of time where it looks like the enemy has won the war.
+He knew there would be moments of defeat in my life, but He suffered that humiliating “defeat” in His so I could have the hope of victory.
+We all will have our “3 days in hell” — that period of time where it looks like the enemy has won the war.
 But, to quote the words from a famous sermon, “It may be Friday, but Sunday is coming!”
 There IS hope.
 A defeat is just that, a defeat.
 But it’s not the end.
-The word defeat means “to undo” – and that is exactly what the enemy wants to do, undo in me what Christ has already done.
+The word defeat means “to undo” — and that is exactly what the enemy wants to do, undo in me what Christ has already done.
 The choice is still mine… will I go home or keep going?